Aleph-Alpha/support/qdrant-backup-restore/k8s/README.md

 - Configure Qdrant Deployment To Use S3 snapshot storage.
   - Using the [Qdrant Helm chart](https://github.com/qdrant/qdrant-helm/tree/main/charts/qdrant) update the following configurations;
     - Add the following environment variables in the `env:` config of your the values.yaml.
-      - The `secretKeyRef.name` is the name of the kubernetes secret you deployed on the previous step you can get in from the `metadata.name` section of the file.
+      - The `secretKeyRef.name` is the name of the kubernetes secret you deployed on the previous step you can get the name from the `metadata.name` section of the secret file.
-      - Update `QDRANT__STORAGE__SNAPSHOTS_CONFIG__S3_CONFIG__ENDPOINT_URL` with the endpoint url of your s3 host e.g. for stackit its `https://object.storage.eu01.onstackit.cloud` .
+      - Update `QDRANT__STORAGE__SNAPSHOTS_CONFIG__S3_CONFIG__ENDPOINT_URL` with the endpoint url of your s3 host e.g.`https://object.storage.eu01.onstackit.cloud`,`http://minio.default.svc.cluster.local:9000` .

       ````yaml
       env: